blue-build/modules/README.md

 For the short module description (`shortdesc:`), the following guidelines apply:
 - The description should start with a phrase like "The glorb module reticulates splines" or "The tree module can be used to plant trees".

-### Post-install Module Config
+### Local Module Config

-**Post-install module config** is used to allow local-users to see & change the behavior of the module on booted system, in order to improve local-user experience.
+**Local module config** is used to allow local-users to see & change the behavior of the module on booted system, in order to improve local-user experience.

 Example of the module which satisfies the requirements & implements this functionality: `default-flatpaks`

 #### Config Requirements
-**Requirements** for post-install module configs exist, as not all modules need this functionality.
+**Requirements** for local module configs exist, as not all modules need this functionality.
-Following conditions for approved post-install module config implementation are:
+Following conditions for approved local module config implementation are:

 - **module performs it's functions on booted system**
  Modules which are fully utilized in build-time don't need configuration options, as those are already located in `recipe.yml`.
-- **post-install module config can be implemented without affecting reliability of the system**
+- **local module config can be implemented without affecting reliability of the system**
  Module-maintainer needs to carefully select which type of module to implement based on condition above.
 If a module compromises system reliability when used on booted system, making the module build-time based should be considered.
 Examples of this are `rpm-ostree` & `akmods` modules, which are better utilized as build-time modules.
 - **module can have additional useful options for configuring**
 Which can improve local-user experience.